Order Natalie Jacobsen's novel, Ghost Train:

 Inspired by historical events and based on folklore, this YA story began taking shape in 2010.
 It looks at the emergence of Westernization in Japan, and how misinformation can birth rumors—and ghost stories.

-With guidance by historians and subject matter experts in geisha, kimono, and samurai life from Japan and the US, I carefully crafted this historical fantasy to accurately reflect 19th century life under the society-altering leadership of Emperor Meiji.
+With guidance by historians and subject matter experts in geisha, kimono, and samurai life from Japan and the US, Natalie Jacobsen carefully crafted this historical fantasy to accurately reflect 19th century life under the society-altering leadership of Emperor Meiji.

 Global rights were acquired by SelectBooks Inc. in New York under Kenzi Sugihara in June, 2023.
-It is slated for publication October 8, 2024.
+It debuted in bookstores everywhere October 15, 2024.

 "A haunting and immersive read."